pyblish/pyblish-base/README.md

 $ pip install pyblish-base
 ```

-Like all other Pyblish projects, it may also be clone as-is via Git and added to your PYTHONPATH.
+Like all other Pyblish projects, it may also be cloned as-is via Git and added to your PYTHONPATH.

 ```bash
 $ git clone https://github.com/pyblish/pyblish-base.git